 To see if the Town will vote to raise and appropriate the sum of Forty-Thousand Dollars (\$40,000.00) to repair the outdoor tennis/pickleball courts at the Recreation Building.
 This outdoor court is approximately twenty-five years old and is damaged through age, usage and water infiltration.
+This sum shall come from the unassigned fund balance.
 This will be a non-lapsing appropriation per RSA 32:7, VI and will not lapse until the project is completed or in two (2) years (December 31, 2027), whichever occurs first.
 This is a special warrant article.
-(Majority vote required) (Recommended by the Board of Selectmen) (Recommended by the Budget Committee) (Estimated \$0.009 impact per \$1,000 on the tax rate).
+(Majority vote required) (Recommended by the Board of Selectmen) (Recommended by the Budget Committee) (No impact on the tax rate).